TL; DR: Yes, you can make your own, but it's not worth it.

 I went through a period when I thought that oil sticks would be the thing that propelled my art career to the next level.
 I eventually moved on to the next great idea, but not before I wondered if it would be possible to make my own.

 In this article, I have described a way to make your own oil sticks.
-The formula below was the result of some experimentation.
-I think the softness is just right, although the oil stick is a bit too waxy for my liking.
+The formula below was the result of some experimentation and, while I think the softness is just right, the resulting oil stick is a bit too waxy for my liking.
 So, if you try this yourself, you will need to experiment with the formula.

 When you account for the cost of materials and molds, the economic benefits of making your own comes down to a question of scale.
-If you're going to be making a lot of oil sticks you can probably make each one for less than you'll be able to buy a ready-made one.
+If you make them in bulk, the unit cost will be similar to the price you pay for one at the local art store.
 Making just one or two will cost more than buying them ready-made.

 A home-made oil stick wrapped in wax paper

-Formula: 1/4 cup bleached beeswax pellets, 2 tablespoons raw umber oil paint, 1 teaspoon alkyd gel, 1/2 teaspoon linseed oil, 1/2 teaspoon d-Limonene (orange oil)
+Formula: 1/4 cup bleached beeswax pellets, 2 tablespoons raw umber oil paint, 1 teaspoon alkyd gel, 1/2 teaspoon linseed oil, 1/2 teaspoon solvent (I used orange oil)

 Important safety notes

 Take great care when melting the wax and mixing the ingredients.
-Oil and wax easily catch fire and it's possible to generate combustible vapors.
+Oil and wax easily catch fire and it is possible to generate combustible vapors.

 Never melt wax on an open flame stove top and never bring oil, alkyd medium or solvent anywhere near the stove top.